 5. Once thrombolytic therapy has been discontinued, with the patient stabilized while still receiving heparin, start long-term anticoagulation with a VKA or a direct oral anticoagulant (DOAC) following the same principles as in DVT (see Deep Vein Thrombosis).

-6. In the case of contraindications to anticoagulant treatment in patients at high risk of PE recurrence, ie, with extensive proximal DVT, consider placement of an inferior vena cava filter.
+6. In the case of contraindications to anticoagulant treatment in patients at high risk of PE recurrence, that is, with extensive proximal DVT, consider placement of an inferior vena cava filter.
 The filter is inserted via the femoral vein or the internal jugular vein and placed in the inferior vena cava, below the ostia of the renal veins.
-This treatment is sometimes also indicated in selected patients with severe pulmonary hypertension (to protect against even a minor PE episode, which in this situation could be life-threatening) or after pulmonary embolectomy.
+This treatment is sometimes also indicated in selected patients with severe pulmonary hypertension (to protect against even a minor PE episode, which in this situation could be life threatening) or after pulmonary embolectomy.
 If the risk of bleeding has decreased, start anticoagulant treatment and remove the filter.
 Do not place the inferior vena cava filter while patients are receiving anticoagulant treatment.

 7. If thrombolytic therapy is contraindicated or has been ineffective (hypotension or shock persist), as well as in the case of a mobile thrombus in the right ventricle or right atrium (particularly passing through the foramen ovale), consider pulmonary embolectomy (surgical removal of the thrombus from the pulmonary arteries, performed using extracorporeal circulation).
 In the case of a thrombus located proximally in the pulmonary arteries, consider percutaneous embolectomy or fragmentation of the thrombus using a catheter.
 Such interventions should only be considered in specialized centers with experienced operators.